-Net capital assets decreased \$8,410.
+Net capital assets decreased \$8,575.

-6^{Operating} Leases
+6 Operating Leases

 On May 23, 2014, the Authority entered into a lease agreement with Virginia Commonwealth University with an initial term of five years.
 The terms of the lease are as follows: \$500 per month for the term of the lease.
+The lease was renewed on June 1, 2019 for a one-year term.

-Fiscal Agent
+7Fiscal Agent

 The Treasurer of the Town of Lawrenceville, Virginia has been appointed as the fiscal agent for the Authority.
 In addition, the fiscal agent utilizes the services of the Town's Treasurer to maintain the financial data of the Authority.
-The Treasurer is insured by a \$250,000.00 insurance bond through the Town.
+The Treasurer is insured by a \$250,000 insurance bond through the Town.